 Related party receivables include fees to be reimbursed to Abacus from life expectancy reports, assisted physician services and escrow services incurred on policies that related party financing entities purchase as part of the origination agreement with Abacus.
 Related party receivables are stated at their net realizable value.
-All of the outstanding receivables of \$5,710 as of June 30, 2023 were collected in July, 2023.
-About 36% of due fees as of September 30, 2022, in the amount of \$386,724, were collected in October 2022.
+All of the outstanding receivables of \$5,710 as of June 30, 2023 were collected in July, 2023 and 55% of these fees as of June 30, 2022 were collected in July, 2022.
 Abacus provides an allowance for doubtful accounts equal to the estimated collection losses that will be incurred in collection of all receivables.
 The estimated losses are based upon historical collection experience coupled with a review of the current status of all existing receivables.
 Account balances are charged off against the allowance for doubtful accounts after all means of collection have been exhausted and the potential for recovery is remote.
-There was no allowance for doubtful accounts as of, June 30, 2023, or September 30, 2022.
+There is no allowance for doubtful accounts as of, June 30, 2023, or June 30, 2022.